New Orleans City Guide

 When to Visit

-The best time to visit New Orleans is between February and May, when the weather is comfortably mild and the city's festival calendar is in full swing.
-This window encompasses iconic events like Mardi Gras and Jazz Fest, offering the quintessential local experience.
-However, this peak season also brings the largest crowds and the highest hotel rates, so booking well in advance is essential.
+The ideal window to visit New Orleans is from February to May, when the weather is comfortably mild and the city's festival calendar is in full swing.
+Mardi Gras brings unparalleled energy and peak crowds in late winter, followed closely by the iconic Jazz & Heritage Festival in spring.
+While these months offer the quintessential Big Easy experience, they also command the highest hotel rates and require bookings months in advance.